PablooDario/Notes/MachineLearning/IntroductionToML.md

 **Machine Learning** is a subtask of the Artificial Intelligence which is responsible of the induction of a model through a learning process.

+The **Inductive Learning** is an area of Automated Learning, which consists of techniques that **induce these models using a set of previously known instances, called training instances**; once induced, they can be applied to data unknown to the model.

 Supervised Learning (Predictive) |Unsupervised Learning (Descriptive)|Reinforcement Learning
 ---                              |---                                |---
 Regression                       |Association                        |Model Free